 What does Her 2 neu mean?

-The term Her 2 neu oncogene overexpression means that your cancer cells carry a particular cancer causing gene (oncogene).
-It is also called being HER2 positive.
-Overexpression means that the gene is permanently switched on.
 Her 2 neu is a relatively recent discovery.
-Scientists have discovered that breast cancers with this oncogene are faster growing and more likely to become resistant to chemotherapy.
-Somewhere between 20 and 25 out of every 100 women diagnosed with early breast cancer (20 to 25%) show overexpression of this gene.
-Up to 3 out of 10 women with breast cancer that has spread (30%) have high levels of HER2.
+Scientists have discovered that breast cancers with this cancer gene (oncogene) are faster growing and more likely to become resistant to chemotherapy.
+Breast cancers have this gene fault in between between 20 and 25 out of every 100 women diagnosed with early breast cancer (20 to 25%).
+Up to 3 out of 10 women with breast cancer that has spread (30%) have this gene fault.

-Trastuzumab (Herceptin) is a treatment for breast cancer that targets the Her 2 neu oncogene.
-Herceptin is a type of monoclonal antibody.
-This is an antibody made in the laboratory which targets cells that carry the Her 2 neu gene.
+Trastuzumab (Herceptin) is a treatment for breast cancer that targets the Her 2 neu cancer gene.
+Herceptin is a type of drug called a monoclonal antibody.
+This is an antibody made in the laboratory that targets cancer cells with the Her 2 neu gene fault.

 There is detailed information about genes and cancer in the about cancer section.